clockwisemedia/resumes/README.md

 When I was around 12 year old I once made my own version of an Atari Video Game called Space Taxi using BASIC computer language faking "physics" using sprites for collision detection.
 It worked but sadly I lost it on a 5 1/4" disk long ago.

-I am a devout learner with 20+ years of Professional experience in the AV/IT industry, I have worked in a wide range of technologies and have limited programming experience with HTML, JAVA, and JavaScript and I have been immersed in the world of Cloud Computing for the last 10 months.
+I am a devout learner with 20+ years of Professional experience in the AV/IT industry, I have worked in a wide range of technologies understand the fundementals of programming and I have been immersing myself in the world of Cloud Computing and Devops for just over a year.

+I have recieved my AWS Cloud Practioner Certiciaction recently and am currenty working on my AWS Solution Architect Certification in my spare time.

 My latest role is providing Product Support for a Manufacturer of Commercial Sound Equipment that is rapidly becoming IP and cloud based.

 The day to day tasks include:

-* Telephone, Email, and Remote Teamviewer Support.
+* Telephone, Email, and Remote Support.

 * Communicating daily with Managers/Coworkers/Colleagues to get tasks organized.